Kelly's Brook Shared-Use Path

 -

-Kelly's Brook Shared-Use Path is currently at this stageThe shared-use-path will be designed for use by people of all ages and abilities.
+Kelly's Brook Shared-Use Path has finished this stageThe shared-use-path will be designed for use by people of all ages and abilities.
 The design work includes trail alignment, landscaping, rest areas, wayfinding, lighting, street-crossing and intersection treatments, and more.

 -